drug-design/course/docs/chapters/adme-case-studies.md

 #### Rapacuronium

-Rapacuronium was introduced as an ultra-short acting nondepolarising neuromuscular blocking agent of nicotinic receptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/rapacuronium-f4384e04'><i class='fa fa-play' aria-hidden='true'></i></button>Rapacuronium was introduced as an ultra-short acting nondepolarising neuromuscular blocking agent of nicotinic receptors.
 The drug was used to facilitate intubation.
 The drug was withdrawn from clinical use due to a high incidence of bronchospasm, sometimes with lethal consequences.
 Rapacuronium is an antagonist of M2 muscarinic receptors.
 Normally the release of acetylcholine is terminated by the feedback of M2 receptors.
 Selective antagonism of these receptors leads to excessive release of acetylcholine, which can then act on the M3 receptors in airway smooth muscle, causing bronchospasm.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[nce]: New Chemical Entity: a compound not previously described.